System Design Space

 Semantic coupling

-What to use in an interview
+How to use the book in a system design interview

 Common mistakes